Drifter-Supremo/mindful-inkwell-journal/memory-bank/activeContext.md

 - Fixed DeepSeek poetry generation by configuring Express server and Vite proxy correctly.
 - Personalized poem presentation by removing "AI-Generated Poem" label.
 - Added Gorlea signature to poems for a more personal touch.
-- Updated system prompts in both server.js and src/api/generate-poem.ts for consistency.
+- Updated system prompts in server.js, src/api/generate-poem.ts, and api/generate-poem.js to strongly emphasize never using dashes in poems.
+- Improved password reset UI to show a success message and return button after sending reset email.
 - Updated NewEntry.tsx to show a more personal poem preview.
 - Updated memory bank files to reflect all recent changes.
 - Marked Phase 6 (poem generation) tasks as complete in tasks.md.